Roger Rolhion

-Roger Rolhion (born 4 January 1909, date of death unknown) was a French footballer and coach, born in Montpellier (Hérault).
+Roger Rolhion (born 4 January 1909, date of death unknown) was a French football player and coach.

-Biography
+Career

-Rolhion made his debut as a player for his local club, SO Montpellier with whom he won the Coupe de France in 1929.
+Rolhion was born in Montpellier, Hérault.
+He made his debut as a player for his local club, SO Montpellier with whom he won the Coupe de France in 1929.

 He played three internationals as a striker and once as a defender.

 Later, Rolhion became a manager, coaching AS Aix-en-Provence, Olympique de Marseille and SO Montpellier.